Structure and Function of Blood Vessels

 Fenestrated Capillary, Electron Micrograph

 Fenenstrated capillaries are more permeable than continuous capillaries because the endothelial cells contain holes or fenestrae that allow small molecules and certain proteins to pass through the endothelium.
-Barely visible in the fenestrae is an electron-dense line known as the diaphragm that functions as a filtration barrier.
+Barely visible in the fenestrae are electron-dense lines known as diaphragms that functions as a filtration barrier.
 In addition, a basement membrane completely surrounds the endothelial cells Fenestrated capillaries are prominent in the kidney, intestine and endocrine glands.

 Fenestrated capillaries have endothelial cells with several gaps for diffusion of solutes.